-Jilly Traganou (PhD, University of Westminster) is an architect and associate professor in spatial design studies at the School of Art and Design History and Theory at Parsons The New School for Design, where she is also the director of academic affairs (2008–2011).
+Jilly Traganou (PhD, University of Westminster) is an architect and associate professor in spatial design studies at the School of Art and Design History and Theory at Parsons School of Design, where she is also the director of academic affairs (2008–2011).
 She previously held teaching positions at the University of Texas at Austin (2000–2002, 2005), and at the University of Thessaly in Volos (2002–2004).

 Traganou’s research has been supported by prestigious institutions such as the Graham Foundation, The Japan Foundation, Princeton Program in Hellenic Studies, European Union S&T Post-doc Fellowship Program in Japan, the Monbusho Scholarship (the Japanese Ministry of Education), and the Greek State Scholarship Foundation (IKY.)